 3. Let wave rush out.
 Rinse.
 Repeat.

 Fog banks rolled in and nestled themselves against the shores to the south.
 Castle Rock began to grow dim in the distance.In the descending gloom, Arch Cape took on the lovely gradients of a watercolor painting.
 I was mesmerized by the glassy flatness of the beach.
-Waves spread themselves across the sand here like wet coats of varnish….…and fashioned themselves into stained glass windows.Our last view before the light went out was Arch Cape’s lovely jumbled rock garden.We warmed ourselves at some friendly folks’ campfire in the sand before heading home but I was so tired, I don’t even remember the drive.
+Waves spread themselves across the sand like wet coats of varnish….…and fashioned themselves into stained glass windows.Our last view before the light went out was Arch Cape’s lovely jumbled rock garden.We warmed ourselves at some friendly folks’ beach campfire before heading home but I was so tired, I don’t even remember the drive.
 However, I do remember the zesty Garden Herb Triscuits–Thanks, Andy!

 But not one bug bite.
 Woo-HOO!